A lost regional staple is found once more.

 When young, the fish pepper is a solid creamy white, and milder in flavor.
 As it ages (and grows in spiciness), it takes on stripes.
 First a light green with dark green striations, then an orange with dark brown striations.
 It reaches its full maturity as a solid red pepper.
 Here it’s the hottest, reaching spiciness levels near a mild cayenne pepper.
 On a single plant, you can see a mix of all of these leaf and pepper variations.
 It’s no wonder people enjoy using these chilies as ornamental plants for landscaping; they are incredibly appealing.

 Well, with its flavor (and as history has shown) , this is a chili perfect for fish and shellfish.
 In its white form, it blends seamlessly with cream sauces to deliver an extra kick without standing out.
 It’s also a terrific chili for medium-heat salsas and hot sauces.

 Where can you buy fish peppers?

 While the fish pepper is making a comeback, they are extremely rare to find outside of farmer’s markets in the mid-Atlantic.
-You can pick up fish pepper seeds online and try your hand at growing them yourself.
+You can buy fish pepper seeds online and try your hand at growing them yourself.
 They do very well in containers.

 That said, regional gourmet restaurants are breathing new life into these chilies too.
 For instance, the Woodberry Kitchen in Baltimore offers fish pepper hot sauce and pickled fish peppers in their pantry, as well as fish pepper oyster sauces on their menu.
 For a chili that nearly “never-was” in the 21st century, it’s exciting to see these peppers come back to life in the kitchen.